 This is a successful compositional layout in cases where the tank is in the corner of the room and viewing angles are restricted.
 It consists of planting the area of the tank in the corner of the room, by the wall, and then gradually reducing the height of the planting as it moves further away from the wall, as though the plants are naturally creeping in towards your living space.

 Despite the apparent simplicity of this arrangement, careful consideration is needed.
 The first thing to consider is the negative, or open, space.
-With this layout the rule of two thirds is often used, with plants making up two thirds of the space and the final third being left as negative space.
+With this layout the Golden Ratio or rule of two thirds are often used, with plants making up two thirds of the space and the final third being left as negative space.
 A further tip is to utilise triangles throughout the scaping of the tank to highlight the composition and dimensions.
 For example, wood or stones are often used to counter balance the triangular planting of this design by pointing them in the opposite direction; often up into the far/top corner in the open area.
 This style lends itself to an open sand area for Corydorus sp and brings a spacious feel to an aquarium.

 The second thing to be considered is the choice of plants.
 For manageable maintenance, and optimum success, ensure that plants are chosen with an eye to maintaining desired height levels; stem plants are few and far between in this arrangement due to their growth habits.
 Where they are used, they are in the corner of the aquarium where the planting is at its greatest height.

 This is the least commonly used layout, and is often only used by aquarists who have a large aquarium to plant.
 The style is fairly self explanatory; all the main hardscape and planting is in the centre of the tank, and the height radiating from high in the centre to lower on the edges.
 Triangles are also used in this design, but in more dynamic ways.